Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Kerryn EllisKerryn Ellis – CEO, South Gippsland Shire Council

 Kerryn Ellis is a passionate public sector leader with over twenty years’ experience, who is energised by working with communities in a context of rapid change.
-Kerryn’s main professional love is building high performing, ethical and agile organisations with positive, values-based leadership that can work in partnership to deliver great outcomes with the community.
+Kerryn’s main professional love is building high-performing, ethical and agile organisations with positive, values-based leadership that can work in partnership to deliver great outcomes to the community.

 Kerryn’s current role is Chief Executive Officer of South Gippsland Shire Council.
 Prior to this position, Kerryn held the positions of Director Corporate Services at Victoria’s Independent Broad-based Anti-corruption Commission, Director Corporate Performance with the City of Greater Bendigo, and Manager Governance and Innovation at Knox City Council.
 She has also previously worked for the City of Melbourne and Bayside City Council.
 Kerryn holds a Bachelor of Arts, a Master of Commerce and a Graduate Diploma of Public Policy and Management, and completed the LGPro emerging leaders program in 2005, and the Executive Leadership Program in 2016.